lorierickson/hc_Terraform/Getting Started_edits.md

 ## Destroy infrastructure

+Although you probably won't use the `destroy` command in production very much, it's useful in test and learning scenarios to remove infrastructure resources that you no longer need.

-Finally, destroy the infrastructure to remove the resources that were created by this configuration.
+To destroy the infrastructure that this configuration created, .

 ```shell
 $ terraform destroy